pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 The author(s) may choose to resubmit a rejected PDEP.
-We expect authors to use their judgement in that case, as to whether they believe more discussion, or an amended proposal has the potential to lead to a diffrent result.
+We expect authors to use their judgement in that case, as to whether they believe more discussion, or an amended proposal has the potential to lead to a different result.
 A new PDEP is then created, which includes a link to the previously rejected PDEP.

 #### Invalid PDEP